-Gideon and Suzie are a married couple and the heads of a black family that lives in South Central Los Angeles.
-They have two sons, Junior and Samuel, the latter almost always called "Babe Brother".
+Gideon (Paul Butler) and Suzie (Mary Alice) are a married couple and the heads of a black family that lives in South Central Los Angeles.
+They have two sons, Junior (Carl Lumbly) and Samuel (Richard Brooks), the latter almost always called "Babe Brother".
 The sons are quite different: Junior is a sober, responsible husband and father while Samuel is thoughtless and self-centered; early in the movie he tells a transparent lie when his father calls him out for missing his mother's birthday.

 Into their lives comes Harry (Danny Glover), an old friend of more than thirty years ago of Gideon and Suzie's, back when they were young and growing up in the South.
 Despite not having seen him in decades, Gideon and Suzie cheerfully welcome Harry into their home and invite Harry the semi-vagabond to stay as long as he likes.
 However, despite his charming and courteous manner, Harry soon starts to bring stress and disturbance into the lives of the family that took him in.

 - Black Comedy: Harry dies on the kitchen floor and the family has to wait for the coroner's office to come and take him away.
 So an entire scene has him lying on the floor covered in a sheet while people come in and out of the house.

 - Disturbed Doves: Junior's son Sunny keeps pigeons.
 A bunch of them fly off when the Dreadful Musician neighbor starts blowing away on his trumpet.

 - Dreadful Musician: A neighbor boy plays the trumpet hideously badly.
 People in the street cover their ears.

 - Dream Sequence: Opens with Gideon having a strange dream in which his shoes are on fire.